roytang/blog/content/post/2005/05/movies-revenge-of-the-sith.md

 R2-D2=funny.
 Apparently that droid can do anything.
 Imagine having a universal socket that can hack any computer system?
 Plus apparently he's smart and handy enough to fight off a couple of war droids.
 Not bad for an Astromech.

 Mace Windu vs. Palpatine=good fight.
 Better than Yoda vs. Palpatine.
 Mace Windu is obviously better than Yoda at this, probably because he's Morpheus' cousin or something, or so my brother claimed.
 Speaking of which, my brother, sitting beside me, was cringing all throughout their fight.
-"Oh&#8230;he's gonna die&#8230;he's gonna die&#8230;"
+"Oh... he's gonna die... he's gonna die... "

 Seriously, what was up with those 3 Jedi Mace Windu brought with him?
 They had like 1 hit point each.
 What was he thinking?